You should know two things about me: 1. I love to travel, 2. I’m really bad at remembering seemingly little things.

 What To Consider When Shopping For Home Security

-If you’re a frequent traveler, you want to know your home is safe and sound while you’re away.
+If you’re a frequent traveler, or even are away from your home for a period of time, you want to know your home is safe and sound while you’re away.
 You want to make sure the system won’t go down even if the power is out, monitoring is available 24/7, and that you can check in from anywhere in the world.

 If you’re concerned about price, there are cheaper options out there.
 That said, I’ve been there and it’s not worth the headache.
 Personally, it’s worth spending a little more up front to not have to worry while you’re away.